Michelle Croce, Psy.D.

 Amanda Bode, M.S.

-Amanda has completed her Master's of Science in Clinical Psychology from Eastern Michigan University.
+Information: Amanda has completed her Master's of Science in Clinical Psychology from Eastern Michigan University.
 She graduated from Calvin College in Grand Rapids, Michigan with a Bachelor’s in Psychology and Sociology.
 Since graduating, Amanda has worked as a director of a non-profit organization in Grand Rapids, and is currently working with children with ASD.
 Amanda especially enjoys working with clients who are struggling with family and relationship issues, depression, anxiety, eating disorders, and other health issues.
 During her free time, Amanda enjoys reading, scrap-booking, and enjoying our beautiful Michigan summers!